-3. A Member who wishes to appoint a proxy/proxies to attend, speak and vote at the AGM on his/her/its behalf should complete, sign and return the instrument of proxy in accordance with the instructions printed thereon.
-The proxy must bring along his/her NRIC/passport to enable the Company to verify his/her identity.

-- 4. A proxy need not be a Member. - 5.
-In relation to the appointment of proxy/proxies to attend, speak and vote on his/her/its behalf at the AGM, a Member (whether individual or corporate) appointing his/her/its proxy/proxies should give specific instructions as to his/her/its manner of voting, or abstentions from voting, in respect of a resolution in the instrument of proxy.
-If no specific instruction as to voting is given, or in the event of any other matter arising at the AGM and at any adjournment thereof, the proxy/proxies will vote or abstain from voting at his/her/their discretion. - 6.
-The instrument appointing a proxy or proxies must be under the hand of the appointor or of his attorney duly authorised in writing.
-Where the instrument appointing a proxy or proxies is executed by a corporation, it must be executed either under its seal, executed as a deed in accordance with the Act or under the hand of an attorney or an officer duly authorised, or in some other manner approved by the Directors.
-Where the instrument appointing a proxy or proxies is executed by an attorney on behalf of the appointor, the letter or power of attorney or a duly certified copy thereof must be lodged with the instrument of proxy. - 7.
-The instrument appointing the proxy, together with the letter or power of attorney or other authority under which it is signed or a duly certified copy thereof (if applicable), must be submitted in one of the following manners: - if sent personally or by post, be deposited at the registered office of the Company at 54 Senoko Road, Woodlands East Industrial Estate, Singapore 758118; or - if by email, be sent by email to enquiry@alpinaholdings.com.sg, in any case, by 10.00 a.m. on Monday, 24 April 2023, being not less than seventy-two (72) hours before the AGM.
+- 3. A Member who wishes to appoint a proxy/proxies to attend, speak and vote at the AGM on his/her/its behalf should complete, sign and return the instrument of proxy in accordance with the instructions printed thereon.
+The proxy must bring along his/her NRIC/passport to enable the Company to verify his/her identity. - 4.
+A proxy need not be a Member.
+A Member can appoint the Chairman of the AGM as his/her/its proxy, but this is not mandatory. - 5.
+The instrument appointing the proxy, together with the letter or power of attorney or other authority under which it is signed or a duly certified copy thereof (if applicable), must be submitted in one of the following manners: - (i) if sent personally or by post, be deposited at the registered office of the Company at 54 Senoko Road, Woodlands East Industrial Estate, Singapore 758118; or - (ii) if by email, be sent to enquiry@alpinaholdings.com.sg, in any case, by 10.00 a.m. on Friday, 25 April 2025, being not less than seventy-two (72) hours before the AGM.